Admissions tests

 • When are admissions tests sat? +

-Most are sat in autumn of Year 13: UCAT (July-September), LNAT (typically October-November), TMUA (typically October), Oxford subject tests (typically October-November), Cambridge ESAT (typically October).
-STEP is the exception — sat in June of Year 13 alongside A-levels.
+Most are sat in autumn of Year 13: UCAT (July-September), LNAT (typically October-November), and the UAT-UK tests TMUA, ESAT, and TARA (October; a January sitting exists but is not accepted for Oxford or Cambridge entry).
+STEP is the exception, sat in June of Year 13 alongside A-levels.
 Specific dates change yearly; check the relevant test's official site for current-cycle dates.

 • How much should we tutor for these tests? +